sogebot/sogeBot/docs/systems/moderation.md

 `!permit <username> <count:optional:default:1>` - **MODS** - user will be able to post a <count> of link without timeout

-You can blacklist/whitelist words in UI `settings->moderation`
+You can allow/forbide words in UI `settings->moderation`

-## Blacklisting and whitelisting words
+## Allowing and forbidding words

 ### Available special characters